bhadran-ss/Blog-App/README.md

 Clicking on a post will take users to a detailed view of the blog post.
 The app displays the title, author, content, and image of each post.
 3. Make Posts Public or Private
-Public Posts:

-Public posts are visible to all users.
+Public Posts:Public posts are visible to all users.
 These posts are displayed in the homepage feed and can be interacted with (commented on).
-Private Posts:

-Private posts are only visible to the user who created them.
+Private Posts:Private posts are only visible to the user who created them.
 These posts are hidden from the general feed, and the user can view them from their own dashboard or private feed.

 4. Comment on Public Posts
-Commenting on Public Posts:
-Users can comment on any public post.
+Commenting on Public Posts:Users can comment on any public post.
 Each post contains a comment section where users can write and submit comments.
 Comments are stored in local state (for frontend simulation) and displayed under the corresponding post.
 5. Search and Paginate Posts
-Search Functionality:

-Users can search for posts by title or content using a search bar.
+Search Functionality:Users can search for posts by title or content using a search bar.
 As users type, the displayed posts are filtered dynamically based on the search query.
-Pagination:

-To manage large lists of posts, the app implements pagination.
+Pagination:To manage large lists of posts, the app implements pagination.
 Users can navigate between pages of posts, and only a subset of posts is displayed on each page.

 Technologies Used
 Frontend
 React: JavaScript library for building the user interface.